 Please contact us if you want to check your eligibility.

-The Council determines the eligibility criteria on the basis of government requirements – because we are a charity, we can only make awards to Australian citizens or permanent residents – and on the nature of the awards themselves – it would be inappropriate to award a scholarship to undertake a program of studies, say, to someone not eligible to enrol in the program.
+The eligibility criteria is determined on the basis of government requirements – because we are a charity, we can only make awards to Australian citizens or permanent residents – and on the nature of the awards themselves – it would be inappropriate to award a scholarship to undertake a program of studies, say, to someone not eligible to enrol in the program.